AVEVA/sample-adh-security_management-python/README.md

 1. Add the 'Tenant Member' role to the created stream's access control list (ACL) using a PATCH REST call
 1. Change the owner of the created stream
 1. Retrieve the access rights of the example stream
+1. Verify the results of the above steps
 1. Cleanup the created stream, type, role, and user

 ## Configuring the sample

 The sample is configured by modifying the file [config.placeholder.ini](config.placeholder.ini).
 Details on how to configure it can be found in the sections below.
 Before editing config.placeholder.ini, rename this file to `config.ini`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.